For best experience please turn on javascript and use a modern browser!

 In a small number of cases, first-year students may be allocated a temporary occupancy room that is a shared, furnished unit for either two or three students.
 These rooms are of a temporary nature as all students placed in these rooms will be given a permanent room by the end of their first year.

 Since the accommodation is a mix of shared and single units, it is not possible to give all students a single unit.
 Especially in your first year, there is a larger chance of living in a shared unit.
 Towards the end of the spring semester in your first year, you will have the opportunity to change rooms during the summer break should you not be satisfied with your initial room.
 Nearly all students will then be able to select a single room if they wish.
+Please note that there is a fee for changing rooms.

 All units have curtains, floor coverings and kitchen cupboards with a sink, as well as a toilet/shower.
 The units are rented unfurnished, so you are expected to bring your own furniture and kitchen equipment (including appliances such as a refrigerator, hot plate, microwave, etc.).
 There are many options for purchasing furniture and appliances for your room, from online ordering systems from larger shops such as IKEA (or equivalent) to physical shops in the immediate area such as Hema, Blokker, Praxis or a variety of "kringloopwinkels" (second-hand stores).
 You may also be able to buy some of your furnishings from graduating AUC students through various listings on Facebook or other digital platforms/markets.